Grantmaking: Community Building

 - Strengthen community members and/or community organizations to address root causes of social, economic, racial, and/or environmental injustice.

 - Potlatch Fund's mission is to expand philanthropy within Tribal Nations and Native Communities in the Northwest by inspiring and building upon the Native tradition of giving.
 We support organizations that are aligned with our mission.
-How does your organization honor the Native tradition of giving, sharing, and reciprocity by giving back to the community?
+How does the applicant honor the Native tradition of giving, sharing, and reciprocity by giving back to the community?

 - How the proposed work will increase capacity: